 Students are issued with a statement of results in the December following the completion of a QCAA-developed course of study.
-A new statement of results is issued to students after each QCAA-developed course of study is completed.
+Results for all completed studies are recorded in a student's learning account after schools and other learning providers report them to the QCAA and we are satisfied that they are final.